 As a performance oriented provider, you can expect to have access to features such as NGINX servers and basic caching on their Starter Plan.

 My previous review of TMD Hosting scored high marks due to their extremely fast loading speed and reliable server uptimes.
 In addition to that, their plans are reasonably priced and they have a great customer support team.

-Exabytes is one of the oldest hosting providers in Southeast Asia with headquarter in Penang, Malaysia and external branches in Singapore and Thailand.
+Exabytes is one of the oldest hosting providers in Southeast Asia with headquarter in Penang, Malaysia and external branches in Singapore and Indonesia.